muley-tools/.github/README.md

 Along the way however, it will be necessary to cobble up some name generator code, and a city name generator along with a full address generator.
-Mostly these tools will be needed in the CompositeDB API and in the "telegraph" module
+Mostly these tools will be needed in the CompositeDB API and in the "beacon" module